 1. Sole Proprietorship

-A partnership, by definition, means that more than one person is involved in your business’ formation.
-Partnerships are a separate legal entity, so they are taxed differently than sole proprietorships, and they must file their income taxes accordingly.
+A partnership, by definition, means that more than one person is involved in your business formation.
+Partnerships are separate legal entities, so they are taxed differently than sole proprietorships, and they must file their income taxes accordingly.
 There are two main kinds of partnerships – a general partnership and a limited partnership.
-In a general partnership, all of the partners share in the liability, or incurred debts, but they also share in the profits.
+In a general partnership, all of the partners share in the liability or incurred debts, but they also share in the profits.
 This means that all voices have equal say.
-In the limited partnership, one or more of the partners may not be responsible for the debts.
-That means one of the partners is responsible, so generally people in a limited partnership have different voting rights depending on their responsibility in the business.
-Like with sole proprietorships, you may subject you to personal liability.
+In a limited partnership, one or more of the partners may not be responsible for the debts.
+That means one of the partners is responsible, so generally, people in a limited partnership have different voting rights depending on their responsibility in the business.
+Like with sole proprietorships, you may be subject to personal liability.

 Corporations are another form of business entity.
 The corporation is a separate legal personality, which gives several advantages.
 First, because it is a separate legal entity, it has many rights that any citizen has.
 This means a corporation can enter into contracts, buy and sell property, sue and be sued, and can even be responsible for crimes.
 This also means that corporations may be taxed separately.
 Corporations are classed by the IRS as either an “S” corporation or a “C” corporation.
 “S” corporations don’t usually pay income tax at the corporate level.
 They distribute their profits and losses to their shareholders, who then pay taxes on the dividends they receive.
 “S” corporations must typically have no more than 100 shareholders.
 “C” corporations are subject to income tax at the corporate level and then again when the profits are distributed to the shareholders.
 However, “C” corporations don’t have a limit on the number of shareholders they may have.